Yamanashi: A Wine Lover's Paradise — The Appeal of Grapes and Wine

 1. History as the Birthplace of Japanese Wine

-2. Characteristics of Yamanashi Wine
+2. Characteristics of Yamanashi Wines

 Here are some particularly popular wineries!

-① Chateau Katsunuma (Katsunuma Town)
+① Château Katsunuma (Katsunuma Town)

-- Recommended Wines: Koshu wine, sparkling wine.
+- Recommended wines: Koshu wine, sparkling wine.

 ② Lumiere Winery (Fuefuki City)

-- Recommended Wines: Koshu orange wine, Pinot Noir.
+- Recommended wines: Koshu orange wine, Pinot Noir.

 ③ Manns Wine (Kofu City)

-- Recommended Wines: Solaris Koshu, red wine "Solaris Shinshu".
+- Recommended wines: Solaris Koshu, red wine "Solaris Shinshu".

-Grape Picking Experience Spots
+Grape Picking Spots

-The following farms are particularly popular!
+The following farms are especially popular!

 ① Katsunuma Grape Park (Koshu City)